 So what happened?
 Before my experiment, I had a hard time reading the small digital clock in my kitchen from the adjacent room.
 After three months of my self prescribed eye therapy, I was able to read it again!
 And if that is not enough, the following exercises have helped me feel more relaxed, less tired throughout my day, and has improved my posture while working.

 Want to give it a try?
-I offer you a challenge.
+I offer you a challenge to help you improve your eyesight.
 Spent at least five minutes a day doing these exercises.
 Give it at least a month or two.
 See what happens.
 What do you have to lose?
 (Better yet, what do you have to gain?)

-This is a great way to relax the eyes and muscles around them.
+This is a great way to improve your eyesight and relax the eyes and muscles around them.

 - Sit comfortable on a chair.
 Rub your hands together until they feel warm.